Astro902/MED/README.md

 # MED
-Morphological Editor Design for Grayscale Images Using Quantum Cellular Automaton
+Morphological Editor Design for Grayscale Images Using Quantum Cellular Automata

 Here is the final Project Enjoy: